What is an ESOP?

 ERISA is a federal law that sets minimum standards for pension plans in private industry.
 Under ERISA, ESOPs are subject to fiduciary duties owed to the plan participants.
 If a ESOP trustee or other fiduciary violates those duties, they may be liable to the participants for their losses.

-If you have questions about your ESOP, Donahoo & Associates can help.
+Are you a plan participant in an ESOP?
+Do you believe your ESOP was not properly managed?
+If you have questions about your ESOP, Donahoo & Associates, PC can help.
 Contact us for a free case evaluation today.